mirzafahad/mirzafahad.github.io/_posts/2018-01-06-abstract-data-type.md

 ---
 layout: post
 title: Abstract Data Type in C
-tags: [programming]
+tags: [C, programming, tips]
 comments: true
 ---

 Barbara Liskov,  an American computer scientist, defines ADTs as follows:

-`“An abstract data type is defined indirectly, only by the operations that may be performed on it and by mathematical constraints on the effects (and possibly cost) of those operations.”`
+*“An abstract data type is defined indirectly, only by the operations that may be performed on it and by mathematical constraints on the effects (and possibly cost) of those operations.”*

 In an ADT, a module’s data is treated as private; it is encapsulated.
 There are a couple modularity options we can employ for encapsulating a module’s data.
 The first choice is to hide data using static file scope variables in the `.c` file, giving access to the functions in the compilation unit.
 The data is accessible only indirectly through the module’s public interface, which is defined in the `.h` file as a set of function prototypes.
 This approach works for a module that has a single set of data to manage, something you can call a `single-instance module`.